 - A. Driveways.
-For Projects with less than 200 feet of primary street frontage, a maximum of one two-way driveway shall be permitted.
-For sites with more than 200 feet of primary street frontage, a maximum of 2 two-lane driveways shall be permitted. - Driveways are not permitted on primary frontages of less than 200 feet where there is access from a secondary street or alley. - 2.
-The Zoning Administrator shall determine the primary frontage for purposes of compliance with this subsection.
+For projects with less than 200 feet of primary street frontage, a maximum of 1 two-lane driveway shall be permitted.
+For sites with more than 200 feet of primary street frontage, a maximum of 2 two-lane driveways shall be permitted. - 1.
+Driveways are not permitted on primary frontages of less than 200 feet where there is access from a secondary street or alley. - 2.
+The Zoning Administrator shall determine the primary frontage.